Introduction to oriented imagery

 Oriented images

-The oriented imagery capability supports most types of imagery, if you have the required metadata.
+The oriented imagery capability supports most types of imagery if you have the required metadata.
 Supported types of oriented imagery include oblique drone imagery, close-range inspection images, and street-level images taken by mobile devices.
-Oriented imagery is not suitable for orthorectification due to several factors, including high oblique orientation (where the camera field of view is partially or completely above the horizon), insufficient metadata, confusing content in the background, or subject matter with significant vertical structure.
+Oriented imagery is not suitable for orthorectification due to several factors, including high oblique orientation (where the camera field of view is partially or completely above the horizon), insufficient metadata, confusing content in the background, or features with significant vertical structure.

-Oriented imagery is ideal for integrating non-nadir imagery into your GIS.
-Oriented imagery also supports traditional nadir and high-oblique images that are familiar to GIS users, but a dynamic or tiled image service may be better suited for these imagery formats.
+Oriented imagery is ideal for integrating non-nadir (oblique) imagery into your GIS.
+Oriented imagery also supports traditional nadir and low-oblique images that are familiar to GIS users, but a dynamic or tiled image service may be better suited for these imagery formats.

-In addition to a variety of formats, the oriented imagery capability also supports images acquired from various platforms, including aerial platforms, drones, terrestrial vehicles, handheld devices, and tripods.
+In addition to a variety of formats, the oriented imagery capability also supports images acquired from various sources, including aerial platforms, drones, terrestrial vehicles, handheld devices, and tripods.

 Oriented imagery management workflow

 Collections of oriented imagery are managed using oriented imagery datasets created in ArcGIS AllSource.
-The dataset can be created and managed in a geodatabase using geoprocessing tools in the Oriented Imagery toolbox.
+A dataset can be created and managed in a geodatabase using geoprocessing tools in the Oriented Imagery toolbox.
 The dataset defines both collection-wide properties, such as the elevation source, as well as image-specific metadata, such as the camera location and orientation.
-The images are not managed by the oriented imagery dataset; instead, the dataset points to the images wherever they're stored.
+The images are not stored in the oriented imagery dataset; instead, the dataset references to where the images are stored.
 The images can be in local or network storage, or they can be in publicly accessible cloud storage.

-When the oriented imagery dataset is added to a map, it's visualized as an oriented imagery layer.
-You can also create an optional coverage footprint feature class, which shows all the areas on a map that are depicted in the oriented imagery dataset.
+When the oriented imagery dataset is added to a map, it is visualized as an oriented imagery layer.
+You can also create an optional coverage footprint feature class to depict the oriented imagery dataset on a map.

-The oriented imagery layer can beshared to ArcGIS Online or an ArcGIS Enterprise portal like any other operational layer.
-Oriented imagery layers cannot be created in ArcGIS Enterprise portals earlier than 11.2.
-When published, the oriented imagery layer will be a sublayer in a feature layer item.
-You can also publish the coverage footprint features as a second sublayer in the feature layer item.
-When added to a web map in Map Viewer or a map in ArcGIS AllSource, the images can be viewed with the oriented imagery viewer.
+The oriented imagery layer can be shared to ArcGIS Online or an ArcGIS Enterprise portal in the same way as any other operational layer.
+When published, the oriented imagery layer is added to a feature layer item.
+You can also publish the coverage footprint features as a polygon layer in the same feature layer item.
+The local image files can be added as feature attachments to the oriented imagery layer using the tool Generate Service From Oriented Imagery Dataset in the Oriented Imagery toolbox.
+This allows you to store the images as part of the oriented imagery feature service, and control access to the images using layer permissions.
+The oriented imagery layer when added to a web map in Map Viewer or a map in ArcGIS AllSource, can be viewed with the oriented imagery viewer.

 Oriented imagery viewer